guerrantif/handwritten_long_numbers_recognition/README.md

 The aim of this project is to build a CNN model trained on MNIST dataset and to exploit its classification capabilities to recognize a sequence of several single handwritten digits (that can be considered as a long number) given as an input image that the user can take from her/his webcam.

-In this project there is an extensive use of the following (but not only) Python libraries:
-* PyTorch
-* Pillow
-* OpenCV

 ---
 * [Project description](#project-description)
 * [Download and setup](#download-and-setup)